plrguez/fuse-od-source/Platform/readme.txt

     Set the current controls as the default control mapping.

 PITFALLS:
+  Variants of the same program:
-  Different sides.
-For now a control mapping filename is based on last filename loaded.
-For games with two or more files (tapes, disk sides) will be two or more control mapping files.
+    Control mapping filenames are based on the filename loaded.
+    For games with two or more files (tapes, disk sides) or variations of the same program (48k, 128k, different publishers or formats) the emulator try to detect some patterns on name to cut them off:
+      - All the denominations between '()' or '[]'
+      - 'Tape', 'Disk', 'Side' for 'ABCD' or '1234', 'Part 1234 of 1234'
+      - The '128k', '48k' out of '()' '[]'
+      - The 'Small, Medium, Large' whatever 'Case'
+    The searchs are case insensitive.
+    But if the names used are no consistent then a different name for the same program may be determined.

   When insert various media the last inserted will be the selected control mapping.
     - If you unload it then it will be cleared and you could start a game from other media inserted with no file control mapping.